Noeska/illegiblesemantics/projects/proj-2.md

 # Death Metal
 Death Metal at large is one of the major "mainstream" modes of Extreme Metal.
 It's typically characterized by low-tuned, heavily distorted guitars, aggressive, thumping drumming (featuring double-kicks and blast-beats), deep growling vocals, abrupt and complex changes in tempo and time signature ...
 As a genre, it is very broad, encompassing a great deal of diversity.
 Indeed, it has spawned several subgenres since its inception in the mid- to late-1980s, all with their own specific iconography.
 Here I will be covering only some of them.

 As a general rule it can be observed that in this genre the letters making up the logos tend to be **thick** and **bold** as opposed to, say, the letters making up Black Metal logos.
 The latter tend to be thin and sometimes somewhat shaky.
+(In that these logos strikingly resemble the fans of these respective genres who are generally respectively heavy set characters and lanky, out-of-sorts pushovers.)
 And, contrary to Thrash logos, Death logos tend to have more **"soft" elements**.

 ##### Some Death Metal bands to check out:
 - <a href="https://open.spotify.com/track/5tUxhJPbbOB4vEwm7ax1m2?si=acc74dd8f78e4cef" target="_blank" rel="noopener"><span>Bolt Thrower</span></a>